 Rheumatoid arthritis (RA) is a type of autoimmune disease where the body’s immune system attacks the lining of the joints.
-This leads to painful joints and weakened tendons and ligaments.
+This leads to painful joints, as well as weakened tendons and ligaments.

 - blood vessels

-In the early stage of RA, the condition may only affect one or several joints.
+In the early stages of RA, the condition may only affect one or several joints.
 These are usually the small joints of the hands and feet.
-As RA progresses, other joints will become affected.
+As RA progresses, it starts to affect other joints.

 Symptoms of RA include: